 A Brief History of The Health Support Uses of Silver

-For thousands of years, uses of silver have included; being used as a healing and anti-bacterial agent by civilizations throughout the world.
-Its medical, preservative and restorative powers can be traced as far back as the ancient Greek and Roman Empires.
+For thousands of years, silver uses have included; being used as a healing and anti-bacterial agent by civilizations throughout the world.
+Its medical, preservative and restorative powers can be traced to the ancient Greek and Roman Empires.
 Long before the development of modern pharmaceuticals, silver was employed as a germicide and antibiotic.

 Consider these interesting facts about the uses of silver:

 - The Greeks used silver vessels to keep water and other liquids fresh.
-The writings of Herodotus, the Greek philosopher, and historian, date the use of silver before the birth of Christ.
+Herodotus’s writings, the Greek philosopher and historian, date the use of silver before Christ’s birth.

 - The Roman Empire stored wine in silver urns to prevent spoilage.